Other Names: Convict fish

 Flavor Profile: Small flake, firm flesh, delicate flavor

-Special Note: Named after its sheep like teeth and face
+Special Note: Named after its sheep-like face and teeth (definitely check out the teeth).

 Suitable Sub: Triggerfish, Black Bass